Shift to smaller CVs is an opportunity, says Rajiv Lochan

 Sundaram Finance MD sees preference for 1-4 tonne segment as hedge against cyclicality in heavy CVs

 Sundaram Finance saw a change of guard at the top just as the second wave of the pandemic gripped the nation last year.
-Rajiv Lochan took over as MD of Sundaram Finance on April 1, 2021 from T.T.
+Rajiv Lochan took over as MD of Sundaram Finance on April 1 from T.T.
 Srinivasaraghavan who retired after spending 38 years with the company.
-Coming close to finishing a year in office, Mr. Lochan highlighted opportunities he saw for the company – small fleet operators going down the size ladder and opting for smaller CVs; and financing of stable asset classes such as passenger vehicles (PVs), both of which would help lessen the impact of the cyclicality of the heavy commercial vehicles business.
-Further, geographic expansion beyond its traditional core is also on the cards.
+Coming close to finishing a year in office, Mr. Lochan highlighted opportunities he saw for the company – financing operators who are moving from M&HCVs to intermediate and light commercial vehicles, and a focus on stable asset classes such as passenger vehicles (PVs).
+This, he said, would help lessen the impact of the cyclicality of the heavy commercial vehicles business.
 Excerpts:

 You took over as MD during the second wave of the pandemic.
 After you took charge, did your plans change in any way?